-(1) Identified party-in-interest.
-(2) Represents contract value for this investment.
+$^{(1)}$ Identified party-in-interest.

 SIGNATURES

 The Plan.
 Pursuant to the requirements of the Securities Exchange Act of 1934, the Ball Corporation Employee Benefits Administration Committee, which Committee administers the employee Plans, duly caused this annual report to be signed on its behalf by the undersigned hereunto duly authorized.